christopher-k-c/SEI-64_PROJECT_TWO/README.md

 ![General Assembly's Logo](https://camo.githubusercontent.com/603ef5eae7d28900a9678ae96c6c60a9c72f8a059c328b28cf978df999cea1f8/68747470733a2f2f692e696d6775722e636f6d2f6c7a56493364382e706e67)
 # Project: Inventory Control System
 This is a Full Stack Application for micro, small and medium food businesses that could benefit from controlling stock rotation of products and avoid food waste.
+It is built with Express, Node.js, MongoDB and more, It was a two person project which took 4 days and I was the team lead.
+Users are able to Sign In, Sign up and Sign out.
+Authenticated Users hold privileges over non-authenticated users.
+There are two main categories, Products and Suppliers, each have full CRUD operations available to Authenticated Users.
+On top of the Express EJS templates that display our content we have implemented two Bootstrap themes, one for the landing page and another for the dashboard.

 ## Goal
 There were approximately 5,000 micro, Small and Medium Enterprises in the food and drink sector, according to [gov.uk](https://www.gov.uk/government/statistics/food-statistics-pocketbook/food-statistics-in-your-pocket)

 ### Entity Relationship Diagram

+Here we detail the One to Many relationship a User has with our Supplier and Products.
+We also detail the access and functionality privileges an admin holds over an employee user.

 ![ERD](/assets/ERD-SEI-project-2.jpg)

 ### Dashboard wireframe